Diversifying with “Gold Gives Investors the Biggest Advantage” – State Street Global Advisors

 While Thompson admitted to ignoring the court order, which resulted in a $250,000 fine and two years in prison, he at first offered to settle his investors’ lawsuits against him by giving up a hoard of 500 gold coins he allegedly diverted during the salvaging operation.
 Since then, he has claimed that he has forgotten the coins’ location.
 Thompson, now 68, blames his health issues on misplacing the coins, though he previously stated that the coins were given to a trust in Belize.

 Neither Thompson’s financers nor the authorities have lent too much credence to Thompson’s version of the story, and what would normally be a maximum 18-month stretch for refusal to cooperate has now turned into a five-year incarceration accompanied by nearly $1.8 million in fines.
-As both authorities and legal pundits have noted, Thompson’s refusal to assist in the investigation is particularly problematic due to the uniqueness and historical value of the assets in question.2020, gold as investment, gold demand, inflation
+As both authorities and legal pundits have noted, Thompson’s refusal to assist in the investigation is particularly problematic due to the uniqueness and historical value of the assets in question.2020, Featured, gold as investment, gold demand, inflation